nour-rb/nour-rb/README.md

 - 👋 Hi, I’m @nour-rb
-- 👀 I’m interested in computer science.
+- 👀 I’m interested in web development, especially JavaScript.
-- 🌱 I’m currently taking CS50, so yes still a newbie.
+- 🌱 I’m currently enrolled in the odin project's foundation course.

 <!---
 nour-rb/nour-rb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.